stackedflows/Ground-Up-C/neurotick/README.md

 # A Brain**** Interpreter

-So this is an ongoing project: first step: interpret pure brainfuck.
+First step: interpret pure brainfuck.

-First stage is now uploaded, next step is to write the vocab...

 You can make a hello world program in a .txt file as followed: